ruthlessrebekah/se_project_react/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

+## API Endpoints

+- `GET /items` — Fetch all clothing items
+- `POST /items` — Add a new clothing item (name, imageUrl, weather)
+- `DELETE /items/:id` — Delete a clothing item by ID

+> **Note:** The API is only available locally.
+The app will not work on GitHub Pages or any remote deployment until the backend is deployed to a public server.

+## Changelog

+**2025-08-24**

+- Switched all clothing item management to use a local REST API (json-server)
+- Removed all default/static clothing items from the codebase
+- Added form validation and disabled submit button for invalid input
+- Updated README to reflect API usage and local-only limitations

 ## Future Enhancements